vatsimnetwork/vatspy-data-project/README.md

 - **Your Region/FIR:**
 - **VATSIM ID + name of staff member sending the request:**

-> [!Note]
+> [!IMPORTANT]
->* The **Name** you provide will be published on the contributor list.
+>- The **Name** you provide will be published on the contributor list.
->* Approved contributor status lasts **2 years** unless otherwise specified.
+>- Approved contributor status lasts **2 years** unless otherwise specified.
 After this, a new request must be sent.
->* Contributors on the list may be tagged in issues or pull requests for their attention or input.
+>- Contributors on the list may be tagged in issues or pull requests for their attention or input.
->* Non-approved users can still contribute if an approved user comments on their pull request, confirming they approve the changes.
+>- Non-approved users can still contribute if an approved user comments on their pull request, confirming they approve the changes.

 ## Submission Guidelines
 To ensure timely processing and avoid last-minute issues, please keep the following guidelines in mind: